ABH Site Index

 Korean War Memorial - Located on the south side of the reflecting pool near the Lincoln Memorial.

 The Lincoln Memorial - In many ways known not only for its namesake, Abraham Lincoln, and his contributions to fighting the Civil War and ending slavery, but now as the site of the Civil Rights struggle, its marches, and the famous speech of Martin Luther King.
-King is to be memorialized with his own monument along the Tidal Basin in the future.
+King has been memorialized with his own monument along the Tidal Basin.
+It opened in 2011 and is located on West Basin Drive.

 Jefferson Memorial to White House Axis